Calling Me Close, Grandma Whispered Her Final Words – On Christmas Morning, I Went to Fulfill Her Last Wish

 I went straight to the attic, and I rummaged through the clutter.
 My eyes were puffy, and my nose was all red from sneezing due to dust, but I didn't stop until I saw it.

-Tucked away in a corner, behind a stack of books, was the small porcelain box.
+It was tucked away in a corner behind a stack of books.
 Its delicate lid was decorated with faded roses and worn gold edges.
 I carefully lifted and shook it a little to see if I could figure out what it had inside.
 But no sound came.

 A porcelain box in an attic | Source: Midjourney